MikeCheel/HlpAI/src/ai-todos.md

 - **Status**: ⏳ Awaiting approval

 ## Current Tasks

+### In Progress
+- **Enhance Provider Configuration Prompts** - Add clearer prompts and validation for provider configuration steps to improve user experience and reduce configuration errors
+  - Status: IN PROGRESS
+  - Files: Program.cs (provider configuration methods)
+  - Next: Review and enhance all provider configuration prompts

+### Pending Tasks
+- **Fix Context-Aware 'b' Options** - Only display 'b' (back) options in menus when there is actually a parent menu to return to.
+Remove 'b' options from top-level menus and ensure proper context checking.
+  - Status: PENDING APPROVAL
+  - Priority: HIGH
+  - Scope: Update menu displays to be context-aware
+  - Files: Program.cs (all menu methods)
+  - Details: Ensure 'b (back)' is only shown when there's a parent menu to return to
+  - Analysis: Found 25+ menu locations with 'b' options that need context checking
+  - Menu Hierarchy Analysis:
+    * Top-level menus (should NOT show 'b'): SelectProviderForSetupAsync (startup flow)
+    * Sub-menus (should show 'b'): ShowConfigurationMenuAsync, SelectModelFromConfigMenuAsync, etc.
+    * Context-dependent: Some menus called from multiple contexts need conditional logic

 ### 20. ✅ Step 2 Enhancement - Interactive Mode (COMPLETED)
 **Status**: Completed